degreepath/auditor/tests/snapshots/2018-19/major/chinese.md

 ## Upper-Level Language
-For this requirement, you must take CHIN 320, CHIN 351, and CHIN 360.
+For this requirement, you must take one course from among CHIN 320, CHIN 351, or CHIN 360.

 ## Language and Culture